Open Source ยท v1

 constraints:

-sql_intent: [select] # DELETE is blocked at the argument level
+sql_intent: [select] # DELETE blocked at the argument level

 bindings: